philipbl/python-persistent-queue/README.md

 if success:
     queue.delete(5)
+    queue.flush()  # Remove extra space

 ```

 By default, `pickle` is used to serialize objects.
 This can be changed depending on your needs by setting the `dumps` and `loads` options (see Parameters). [dill](http://trac.mystic.cacr.caltech.edu/project/pathos/wiki/dill.html) and [BSON](https://github.com/py-bson/bson) have been tested (see tests as an example).

+When items are popped or deleted, the data isn't actually deleted.
+Instead a pointer is moved to the place in the file with valid data.
+As a result, the file will continue to grow even if items are removed. `persistent_queue.flush()` reclaims this space. **You must call `flush` as you see fit!**

 # Parameters